montyaggie/tamufeed.js/README.md

 ## Configuration

-These parameters are set in the `TAMU.feed` object.
+These parameters are set in the `tamufeed` object.

 * `url` has the feed address(es)
 * `selector.stage` locates the stage element
+* `sort` sorts entries
+    * `"forward"` sorts events ascending and non-events descending
+    * `"reverse"` sorts events descending and non-events ascending time
-* `sort: "netspeed"` puts the script in turbo, asynchronous mode: it will print feeds in the order that they speed across the net.
+* `async: true` puts the script in asynchronous mode for printing feeds
-* `fetchEntries:` number of entries to fetch from Google, for each feed
+* `fetchEntries` number of entries to fetch from Google, for each feed
-* `wantEntries:` number of (non-historical events or) entries wanted to show
+* `wantEntries` number of (non-historical events or) entries wanted to show

 ## Developers